 It assumes that kids are doing their best, and that kids who “explode” are missing the skills that help them to adapt to changing situations.

 The book then offers methods of problem-solving so that parent and child can work together to improve the situation for everyone, reducing tantrums.

 The method is similar to those I’ve read in other books, but the explanations of what’s going on from the child’s point of view are superior.

-The Explosive Child also has very good, accessible advice for how to apply these methods to neuroatypical kids (ADHD, autism spectrum, anxiety, depression, bipolar disorder, etc.), and kids who are non-verbal.
+The Explosive Child also has very good, accessible advice for how to apply these methods to neurodivergent kids (ADHD, autism spectrum, anxiety, depression, bipolar disorder, etc.), and kids who are non-speaking.